List of clinical trial registries: Netherlands

 The Netherlands registry participates with WHO and its website is trialregister.nl.
-While the "About" sections of the website are only available in the Dutch language, clinical trial data are available in English.
+Clinical trial data are available in English.

 South Africa

-South Africa’s Department of Health announced in November 2005, that clinical trials conducted in the country must be submitted to the South African National Clinical Trials Register.
-Its site is located at: sanctr.gov.
+South Africa’s Department of Health announced in November 2005, that clinical trials conducted in the country must be submitted to the South African National Clinical Trials Register located at: sanctr.gov.
 Clinical trial guidelines for South Africa are available at the Department of Health's official site.